bennyflint/artifact-browser-root/README.md

 5. Clone artifact DB as a sibling of project root. (https://github.com/bennyflint/artifact-browser-db)

 ### Front-End
 From project root, `artifact-browser-root/` run `npm -w artifact-browser start`.
 Should open a browser running app.
+Click _Artifact Browser_ on left nav to access the app.

 ### Server
 In another terminal, run `npm -w @bflint/tools-server run dev`, also from project root.